-One of the most common question readers ask me is “How is the mobile phone connectivity in Spiti Valley?”.
+One of the most common questions readers ask me is “How is the mobile phone connectivity in Spiti Valley?”.
 Mobile communication or staying connected with our loved ones is an integral part of our lifestyles in this modern era.
 Unfortunately, things aren’t as rosy as we may assume when it comes to communications or staying connected in the remote parts of the Himalayas.

 Tips on Mobile Phone Connectivity in Spiti Valley & Kinnaur Valley

 Given below are some tips which will surely help you to set your expectations right in terms of phone connectivity before you make a trip to Spiti Valley or Kinnaur Valley in the upcoming season.

 1. Pre-paid & post-paid connections work in Spiti Valley & Kinnaur Valley, unlike Ladakh

 Many people confuse Spiti Valley with Ladakh.
 However, it is different and even the boundaries of the states are different.
 Ladakh lies in Jammu and Kashmir state while Spiti Valley lies in Himachal Pradesh.
 Hence, the communication rules applied are also as per state law regulations.

 2. Only BSNL works in Spiti Valley

 Airtel also works up to Gramphu while coming from Manali to Kaza.
-I personally prefer wide coverage over better quality any day because at least you can convey your message by SMS if you have connectivity with you.
+I prefer wide coverage over better quality any day because at least you can convey your message by SMS if you have connectivity with you.
 However, sometimes SMS also does not work.
-Having said all that, the connectivity and reach has greatly improved in last few years and improving every year.
+Having said all that, the connectivity and reach has greatly improved in the last few years and improving every year.

 3. Intermittent phone connectivity on routes to Spiti Valley

-Spello is about 42 km from Reckong Peo and Puh is further 28 KMs from Spello.
-The connections goes about 8-10 KMs ahead of Spello.
-Then, you will get BSNL connectivity around Puh which goes away few KMs after you cross it.
+Spello is about 42 km from Reckong Peo, and Puh is further 28 km from Spello.
+The connections go about 8-10 KMs ahead of Spello.
+Then, you will get BSNL connectivity around Puh, which goes away a few km after you cross it.
 Only when you reach Nako, you again get back the BSNL connectivity which again goes away up to Tabo, where it comes back again.

-If you are traveling to Spiti Valley from Manali side, then in that case, you will get phone connectivity up to Manali for all major network carriers.
-Once you move towards Rohtang Pass, connections work little ahead of Marhi and then fades away until you reach Gramphu.
+If you are traveling to Spiti Valley from Manali side, then, in that case, you will get phone connectivity up to Manali for all major network carriers.
+Once you move towards Rohtang Pass, connections work little ahead of Marhi and then fade away until you reach Gramphu.
 At Gramphu, you will get weak signals of both Airtel and BSNL but vanishes once you enter the road to Spiti Valley.

-However, even the BSNL connectivity at Komic and Kibber villages is very poor but the connections works fine at Key monastery, mostly.
-When you move from Kaza towards Losar – Kunzum Pass, then you will get connectivity up to few KMs ahead of Rangrik village.
-After that for about 40 KMs, there is no phone connectivity up to Losar, where you get the phone connectivity if power if available.
+However, even the BSNL connectivity at Komic and Kibber villages is very poor but the connections work fine at Key monastery, mostly.
+When you move from Kaza towards Losar – Kunzum Pass, then you will get connectivity up to a few km ahead of Rangrik village.
+After that for about 40 km, there is no phone connectivity up to Losar, where you get the phone connectivity if power is available.

 5. Winters have erratic phone connectivity in Spiti Valley

 There may not be any phone connectivity in Spiti Valley during the winter months.
 It all depends upon the damage caused by the snow as at times the connectivity poles are blown away by snow or gets buried under snow.

-6. Use satellite phones only in emergency
+6. Use satellite phones only in an emergency

 On Manali – Kunzum Pass – Kaza route, Batal has a satellite phone installed at Chandra dhabha.
 It is available at Rs 2/minute for STD/ISD to make a call in case of emergency but again keep it only for emergency only 😛 ;).

 7. Well inform your family and friends

 It is always better that you keep informing your families and friends while leaving for the day and after ending the day.
 You never know when and where you will get the signal next time on the trip.
 I have this habit of keeping my family informed about my whereabouts as it eases their nerves back home.
-And it helps me keep going in future trips 😉
+And it helps me keep going on future trips 😉

-8. Data connectivity in Spiti Valley
+8. Internet or Data connectivity in Spiti Valley

 9. Plan for no connectivity in Spiti Valley